G00410424/emerging_technologies/README.md

 clean_text(text): Removes unwanted characters from the text and converts it to uppercase. remove_preamble_postamble(text): Removes the Project Gutenberg preamble and postamble from the text. build_trigram_model(text): Builds a trigram model by counting how often each sequence of three characters appears in the cleaned text.
+Main loop:
-Main loop: Iterates over the five book files, applies the functions, and outputs the results.
+Iterates over the five book files, applies the functions, and outputs the results.
 Design Decisions
 Data Structures: A defaultdict(int) from the collections module was chosen to store the trigrams because it automatically initializes the count of unseen trigrams to 0.
 Text Processing: Regular expressions (re.sub) were used to clean the text by removing non-letter characters.
 Multiple Files: The code processes multiple files by looping through a list of file paths, making it scalable and modular.

-**TASK 1 END**

-**TASK 2 START**

-Task 2: Third-Order Letter Approximation Generation Overview
+**Task 2: Third-Order Letter Approximation Generation** Overview
 In Task 2, we generate a string of 10,000 characters based on the trigram model built in Task 1.
 This string is generated using a third-order approximation of the English language, where each character in the string is determined by the last two characters using the trigram model.